United States Army Air Forces Contract Flying School Airfields: Glider Pilot Training

 gain altitude once the pilot released the tow line as a sailplane could.
 They could only descend, and once a pilot committed to a landing and discovered, as he got closer, that the landing zone was under fire, mined, or otherwise obstructed, he had little room to maneuver to make a safe landing.

 As a result, the TG-4A sailplanes were replaced by Aeronca TG-5As, Taylorcraft TG-6As, and Piper TG-8As unpowered glider conversions of powered light observation aircraft which had similar characteristics to the military gliders under development.
 As part of the training program, cadets learned to perform maintenance and, in an emergency, to rebuild wrecked gliders.
 This was a relatively simple operation, considering that the primary glider consisted of little more than a shell, equipped with radio, wheels, and brakes.

-The schools at Twentynine Palms, CA, Mobile, AL, Wickenburg, AZ, and Lamesa, AZ, were the first Glider Training Schools to open.
+The schools at Twentynine Palms, CA, Mobile, AL, Wickenburg, AZ, and Lamesa, TX, were the first Glider Training Schools to open.
 Once the Glider Pilot Cadet successfully completed their primary training, they moved on to advanced training, taught by AAF instructors at several military glider schools using the CG-4A Waco and British Airspeed Horsas that the pilots would eventually fly into combat during several operations primarily in the European Theater.

 Once in operational Troop Carrier squadrons, the gliders and their pilots were initially established as separate flights in the squadron organization.
 However, in late 1943, it was decided that having a separate glider force within the Troop Carrier squadrons, it was decided to end the separate glider instruction program and integrate the glider flying and maintenance training program into the Troop Carrier training program.
 The contract Glider Schools were subsequently closed or converted into Primary Flight Schools and all glider training was conducted by military glider pilot instructors at schools at Army Air Bases.